 What is even better is that you could buy a thermal cup and make yourself a coffee before leaving the house so that you have one to drink on the way and it saves you money!
 I have one of these cups which I use all of the time and it keeps my coffee hot for hours.

-I use these Aladdin thermal cups and love them.
+I use these Bodum thermal travel mugs and love them.
 They keep your drink hot for at least a couple of hours and hold well over a regular size cup of tea or coffee.
 Oh, and they come in loads of cool colours.
-I am a big lover of Aladdin products and have a thermos that is probably 15 to 20 years old now and is still going.
+I am also a big lover of Aladdin products and have a thermos that is probably 15 to 20 years old now and is still going.
 It keeps my coffee hot all day.
-I should tell you that Aladdin have not paid me to say this, this is my own opinion and I am in no way affiliated with them.
+I should tell you that neither Aladdin or Bodum have not paid me to say this, this is my own opinion and I am in no way affiliated with them.
 I will however earn a small commission if you click on the link and buy the product from Amazon but you will not be charged anything.

 Doggy Poo Bags